FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_manage_route_package_templates.md

     The *Route Package Template* page is displayed.
 2. Click on the name of the Route Package Template to edit in the *Route Package Templates List*.
     The *Edit Route Package Template Entry* page is displayed.
 3. Edit the information displayed.
-To edit a route, click on the name of the Route and see <a href="../t_st_manage_routes" class="MCXref xref">Manage Routes</a>.
+To edit a route, click on the name of the Route and see [Manage Routes](../t_st_manage_routes).
 4. Click **Save** to apply the changes.

 > **Note:**